Skip to main content

 How the building itself influences automatic doors

-The location of the building entrances and exits, the numbers of persons to be accommodated, any special needs of users, fire safety, air leakage, security, energy management, and predominant wind direction, can all have an influence.
+The location of the building entrances and exits, the numbers of persons to be accommodated, any special needs of users, fire safety, air leakage, security, energy management, predominant wind direction, can all have an influence.

 Design and installation considerations